ashbaldry/ashbaldry.github.io/_posts/2022-11-xx-designer-0-2-0-release.md

 The bs4Dash application with the "lumen" theme.
 </figcaption>

-### Sharing Templates
+## Sharing Templates

 You can now share wireframes you create using {designer}!
-If the application is hosted on a server then with one click you can store the state of your most recent wireframe and share with others.
-Thanks to [Sam Parmer](https://github.com/parmsam) for making it possible to host the application with Docker.
+If the application is hosted on a server then with one click you can store the state of your most recent wireframe and share with others (Thanks to [Sam Parmer](https://github.com/parmsam) for making it possible to host the application with Docker).
 This should make it even quicker to produce wireframes in the future.

 <video width="320" height="240" controls>
 <source src="/assets/img/blog/designer-0-2-0/designer_bookmark.mp4" type="video/mp4">